ikaem/svarc/next.md

+1. ok, finally use hilt now - database works kinda...
+2.
-1. figure out how to
+3. figure out how to
    2. get actual category together with expense
       3. do we manually have to join, or room will join automatically when foreign key is set
 2. forget all of these converters and shit - lets just convert in ui for now